Jkrans/Jkrans/README.md

 **`Indie Full Stack Developer & Entrepreneur`**

 I'm an Indie Full Stack Developer and Entrepreneur with a passion for creating interactive web experiences.
-A recent computer science graduate, lately I've been channeling my love for coding, learning, and storytelling into designing virtual escape rooms for kids.
+A recent computer science graduate and lately I've been channeling my love for coding, learning, and storytelling into designing virtual escape rooms for kids.
 With each project, I craft engaging narratives and blend them with user-friendly designs, building everything from scratch using React, CSS, HTML, Node.js, PostgreSQL, and Express.
 My work also extends to editing in photoshop and story writing, adding a personal touch to the escape rooms I develop and sell access to online.

 I'm in the early stages of monetizing this passion.
 I manage the full lifecycle of my web applications, hosting backends on Railway and frontends on Netlify.